Carol Black (rheumatologist): Fit for work service

 Fit for work, the national assessment service envisaged in the report, was launched in 2015.
 It gives advice to employers and GPs over the telephone or online.
 The vast majority of employee assessments – which are voluntary – are carried out over the telephone by health professionals from a variety of backgrounds who have undergone role-specific training and are referred to as "case managers".
 For face-to-face assessments – expected to be undergone by only a "limited number of patients" with complex problems – the off-sick employee will need to travel for up to 90 minutes to meet their assessor.

 The British Medical Association was critical of the language used by the government when describing the service.
 It said it was "misleading" to claim that Fit for work was offering occupational health advice and support when the emphasis was on sickness absence management and providing a focused return to work.

 In October 2015, the website Personnel Today revealed that, in order to tackle "ongoing concerns within the profession" about the scheme's low profile, 'Fit For work' had "linked up with conciliation service Acas to unveil a programme of awareness-raising events around the country".
 The main vehicle for raising awareness about the scheme was a roadshow featuring David Frost, the co-author of Black's 2011 report, as the keynote speaker.
 Personnel Today also reported criticism of the narrow scope of 'Fit for work' by AXA PPP Healthcare, an existing private occupational healthcare provider.
 AXA's Director of Health Consulting warned that 'Fit for work' wasn't a panacea for all sickness absence issues; in particular, he pointed out that the government-funded service only covered sickness absence of four weeks or more, which would not be responsive enough to address health conditions that could benefit from earlier intervention.

 In England and Wales, 'Fit for work' is operated by a division of Maximus, the global outsourcing firm that took over the running of the other, much-criticised, government-designed 'fitness for work' assessment process – the one used to judge eligibility for out-of-work sickness benefits – when Atos Healthcare quit that contract prematurely in March 2015.

 Health and social security

 Independent Review of Drugs

-On 8 February 2019 Professor Dame Carol Black was appointed to lead a major 2-part review that will look into the ways in which drugs are fuelling serious violence; and treatment, recovery and prevention.
+On 8 February 2019 Professor Dame Carol Black was appointed to lead a major 2-part independent review that will look into the ways in which drugs are fuelling serious violence; and treatment, recovery and prevention.